omnimod/linux-optimize4vdi/README.md

-# ubuntu-optimize4vdi
+# linux-optimize4vdi
-Ubuntu-optimize4vdi is a simple Ansible playbook which performs basic configuration steps like updating OS, uninstalling/installing packages, setting GNOME desktop parameters, etc.
+Linux-optimize4vdi is a simple Ansible playbook which performs basic configuration steps like updating OS, uninstalling/installing packages, setting GNOME desktop parameters, etc. Current version supports Ubuntu 22.04.

 How to use
 ==========